 Affirm does a soft check on your credit (which won't affect your credit score).

 The Liberty Trike gives you that extra boost you need to do more, see more, and be more active.
-Thousands of Boomers, seniors, and folks of all ages are riding Liberty Trikes for a healthier lifestyle.
+Thousands of seniors, and folks of all ages and abilities are riding Liberty Trikes for a healthier lifestyle.

 The Liberty Trike folds and disassembles for easy transportation and storage.
 It will fit in most hatchbacks and car trunks.
 The 24 inch rear width means you can roll it right through your front door (fully assembled)!

 The Liberty Trike features a spacious, sturdy, and removable rear basket mounted securely down low.
 We also offer an optional front basket with a quick-release mount.
 The Liberty Trike is perfect for shopping trips around town.

 [ Liberty Trike Intro ]